 This is one of the best travel rewards credit cards, whether you tend to cross borders or stick closer to home.

 Current welcome offer: 50,000 points after you spend $4,000 within the first three months of account opening.
 Those points are transferable to 13 airline and hotel loyalty programs, including British Airways, Singapore Airlines, United, Hyatt, and Marriott.

 Annual fee: $550

 Why it’s great for international travelers: Where to begin?
 Cardholders receive up to $300 in annual travel credits and up to $100 once every four years for either a Global Entry or TSA PreCheck application fee.
 This card’s travel and purchase protections are second to none, with high-cap travel accident, trip interruption, cancellation, and delay coverage, as well as primary insurance on car rentals, which is a rarity.
 It also gets cardholders plus up to two guests into Priority Pass airport lounges around the world.

 Despite a high annual fee, this card earns its keep with plenty of value-added perks.

-Current welcome offer: Enjoy one of the best introductory bonuses this card has ever offered—earn 100,000 bonus points after spending $6,000 in the first six months.
-Plus, earn 10 points per dollar on up to $25,000 in combined purchases in the first six months at restaurants worldwide and when you Shop Small in the U.S. Amex Membership Rewards points can be transferred to more than 20 airlines and hotels, including Delta, Air France/KLM, Emirates, and Hilton.
+Current welcome offer: Earn 80,000 bonus points after spending $6,000 in the first six months.
+Amex Membership Rewards points can be transferred to more than 20 airlines and hotels, including Delta, Air France/KLM, Emirates, and Hilton.